GitTools/GitVersion/docs/input/docs/usage/cli/arguments.md

 Read more about [Configuration](docs/reference/configuration).

-It will not change config file 'GitVersion.yml'.
+Using `override-config` on the command line will not change the contents of the config file `GitVersion.yml`.

 ### Example: How to override configuration option 'tag-prefix' to use prefix 'custom'